Building a Mentally Healthy Workplace ConferenceDanubius Hotel Regents Park , 18 Lodge Road, St. John's Wood, London NW8 7JT

 - Hear from leading organisations what works in their own companies

-Please note: The agenda for this event is still being researched.
-Please check back shortly for the full agenda and confirmed speakers.
-If you have a topic to suggest or might like to speak at, endorse, or sponsor the event, please see how to get involved here.
+Please note: If you have a topic to suggest or might like to speak at, endorse, or sponsor the event, please see how to get involved here.

 Which functions will benefit from attending